jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

     }
 }

-// the user can configure the hook with static content... someCoponent {
+// the user can configure the hook with static content someCoponent {
     label("Hooks are great!")
 }